PascalW24/Flashcard-quiz-system/README.md

 1. As a user, I want to practise my english - german vocabulary in the console.
 2. As a user, I want to track my learning progress.
-3. As a user, I want to see the correct answer, in case i can not answer it myself.
+3. As a user, I want to see the correct answer, in case I can not answer it myself.

 **Use cases:**

--
+- Provide or use vacabulary list with word pairs (flashcard_words.csv)
--
+- Practise vocabulary (flashcard_app_with_csv_db.py)
--
+- Skip unknown words
--
+- Track progress (user_progress.txt)

 ---